rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/users-permissions-roles/_index.md

 - **Local Authentication**

-    When you create a new local user, you assign them a global permission as you create complete the **Add User** form.
+    When you create a new local user, you assign them a global permission as you complete the **Add User** form.

 #### Custom Global Permissions